cannycookie/yii2-email-templates/docs/guide/backend-module.md

 It is not obligatory property that is used in controller to work with email template model.

-You can use default email template repository `\ymaker\email\templates\repositories\EmailTemplatesRepository` or implement another repository, for this you should implement a basic interface `\ymaker\email\templates\repositories\EmailTemplatesRepositoryInterface`.
+You can use default email template repository `\cannycookie\email\templates\repositories\EmailTemplatesRepository` or implement another repository, for this you should implement a basic interface `\cannycookie\email\templates\repositories\EmailTemplatesRepositoryInterface`.